 Except as otherwise authorized in 935 CMR 500.141(3)(a), Marijuana and Marijuana Products may only be used by Consumers on the Premises who have demonstrated in compliance with 935 CMR 500.140(2)(b) that they are 21 years of age or older;

-In addition to the requirements of 935 CMR 500.140(8), A Social Consumption Establishment must distribute to each Consumer a Consumer information card, which shall be provided by the Commission that informs Consumers about the impairment effects of different forms of consumption of Marijuana or Marijuana Products including, but not limited to, the length of time that the Marijuana or Marijuana Products may take in order to take effect, and information to prevent impaired driving.
+In addition to the requirements of 935 CMR 500.140(6): Consumer Education, a Social Consumption Establishment shall distribute to each Consumer a Consumer information card, which shall be provided by the Commission that informs Consumers about the impairment effects of different forms of consumption of Marijuana or Marijuana Products including, but not limited to, the length of time that the Marijuana or Marijuana Products may take in order to take effect, and information to prevent impaired driving.
 The informational card will be scientifically based.
 The information card will be two-sided and presented in a form and manner determined by the Commission.

 Consumer shall orally affirm to a Marijuana Establishment Agent receipt and understanding of the Consumer information card prior to the dispensing of Marijuana or Marijuana Products.

-A Social Consumption Establishment shall not allow the consumption of alcohol or the smoking of tobacco, or the sale of alcohol or tobacco on the Premises.
+A Social Consumption Establishment may not allow the consumption of alcohol or the smoking of tobacco, or the sale of alcohol or tobacco on the Premises.

 All Marijuana and Marijuana Product sales shall be tracked using the Seed-to-sale SOR.